Notable People

 She did not make opera less serious.
 She made seriousness less socially narrow.
 She proved that world-class singing, mainstream television fluency, Jewish New York energy, and arts leadership could live in the same public figure without canceling one another out.

-That is the version worth preserving.
-Not just the queenly title, not just the glittering roles, and not just the administrative posts at the end.
+That is the version to preserve: the queenly title, the glittering roles, the television ease, and the administrative posts at the end.
 Sills mattered because she made opera feel native to American public life, and because she spent the rest of her career trying to keep the doors open for the people who came after her.